Taymouth Castle: Fly fishing

-Additional Information
+Additional information

 The Campbells of Breadalbane and Glenorchy

-The first twelve owners of the Balloch/Taymouth Castle estate, who held the lands throughout its period of private ownership between 1550 and 1922, were all Campbells of the Clan Campbell and members of the Peerage of Scotland.
+The first 12 owners of the Balloch/Taymouth Castle estate, who held the lands throughout its period of private ownership between 1550 and 1922, were all Campbells of the Clan Campbell and members of the Peerage of Scotland.
 In the usual way, the ownership of the estate (and the various titles) were generally passed from father to son, excepting when there were no male heirs.
 This particular branch of the Campbell family were given the titles of Breadalbane, an area in the Highlands of Scotland; and Glenorchy, a glen in Argyll and Bute.

 A number of the Campbells were Earls of Breadalbane and Holland.
 The family were given the lands of Breadalbane and Lawers in the 15th century by King James III, for Sir Colin Campbell's help in capturing Thomas Chalmer, one of the assassins of King James I. The title of Holland refers to an area of Lincolnshire, England.
 The 1st Earl of Breadalbane and Holland married the 1st Earl of Holland's daughter, Lady Mary Rich.
 He therefore acquired the English title of Holland, through his wife.
-The 1st Earl of Holland was executed in London in 1649 for treason.
-He was beheaded.
+The 1st Earl of Holland was beheaded in London in 1649 for treason.

 Sir Colin Campbell of Glenorchy, who built Balloch Castle in 1552, was a knight, the lowest rank of all of the owners of Balloch and Taymouth Castle.
-As time went on, his descendants' rank gradually increased, until the last Campbell listed, Sir Gavin Campbell, 1st Marquess of Breadalbane until 1922, achieved the high rank of Marquess.
+As time went on, his descendants' rank gradually increased, until the last Campbell listed, Sir Gavin Campbell, 1st Marquess of Breadalbane, until 1922, achieved the high rank of Marquess.

 The Campbells of Breadalbane were incredibly powerful and influential, due to the vast amounts of land that they owned in Scotland.
 They were also involved in many of the violent events and battles during Scotland's historical clan feuds.
 They were thus, highly feared by the other clans, for their determination to both increase their power and influence and to defend their estates at all costs, throughout this bloody period in Scotland's history.
 There was also a long-running feud between the Campbells and the Gregors, who later went on to become known as the MacGregors, for whom the famous Rob Roy MacGregor belonged.
 More information about these events are detailed in the history sections below.